-Here we report a case of COVID-19 severe infection in a woman affected by ES, where the use of high flow nasal cannula (HFNC) oxygen therapy greatly contributed to her recovery.
+Here, we report a case of severe COVID-19 infection in a woman affected by ES, where the use of high-flow nasal cannula (HFNC) oxygen therapy greatly contributed to her recovery.
 Informed written consent was obtained from the patient before publishing her clinical data.
-A SARS-CoV-2 non-vaccinated 67-year-old woman presented to the emergency department of the University Hospital of Bari with complaints of fatigue, dyspnoea and dry cough.
+A SARS-CoV-2 non-vaccinated 67-year-old woman presented to the emergency department of the University Hospital of Bari with complaints of fatigue, dyspnea, and dry cough.
 The patient was affected by a ventricular septal defect leading to ES.
-She underwent periodical check-ups at the Regional Centre for Pulmonary Hypertension of the University Hospital of Bari.
-Prior to admission, her medications included tadalafil, inhaled iloprost, macitentan, bisoprolol, amiodarone, furosemide and levothyroxine.
+She underwent periodical check-ups at the Regional Center for Pulmonary Hypertension of the University Hospital of Bari.
+Before admission, her medications included tadalafil, inhaled iloprost, macitentan, bisoprolol, amiodarone, furosemide, and levothyroxine.
 In addition, home oxygen therapy (6 L/min via a non-Venturi oxygen facemask) was necessary 24 hours a day.